 Each 15 mL vial contains 10 mL of ocrelizumab 30 mg/mL for IV infusion.
 Nonmedicinal ingredients: sodium acetate, α,α-trehalose dehydrate, polysorbate 20, glacial acetic acid, and water for injection.

 The first two treatments of ocrelizumab are given as 300 mg intravenous infusions (into the vein) 2 weeks apart.
 These doses are given over approximately 2½ hours.

-After the first 2 doses, ocrelizumab is given as intravenously as 600 mg every 6 months, infused over at least 3½ hours.
+After the first 2 doses, ocrelizumab is given as 600 mg intravenous infusions every 6 months.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important this medication be given exactly as recommended by your doctor.
 If you miss an appointment to receive ocrelizumab, contact your doctor as soon as possible to reschedule your appointment.

 This medication should be stored at room temperature, protected from light and moisture, and kept out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.